AdaRoseCannon/webvr/index.md

 Hi I'm Ada from Samsung RnD.

-First i'd like to ask some questions:
+First I would like to ask some questions:

 * Who here has used VR borrowed a friends or had a go?
 * Who has a VR headset whether a Google Cardobard or GearVR?